Tammy Hembrow Flaunts Bodacious Derriere In Mint Thong Bikini

 “You look perfect,” a fourth fan chimed in.

 Tammy has served up a number of sexy bikini-clad looks on her Instagram lately.
 On April 21, she posted a birthday snap of herself in a tiny floral two-piece swimsuit that showed off her famous curves, per The Inquisitr.
-The post garnered more than 310,000 likes.
+That post garnered more than 310,000 likes.